Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/ATP-aptamer.md

 <div style="display: flex; justify-content: center;"></div>

 <p class="blowheader_box">Similar compound(s)</p>
-<font><p>We screened compounds with a significant resemblance to AMP utilizing the ZINC database and presented some of the compounds' structural diagrams.
+<font><p>We screened compounds with a significant resemblance to AMP utilizing the <a href="https://zinc15.docking.org/" target="_blank" style="color:#520049; text-decoration: underline;"><b>ZINC database</b></a> and presented some of the compounds' structural diagrams.
 For instances where some CAS numbers were unavailable, we intended to complement them with PubChem CIDs.</p></font>
 <p class="dot-paragraph"><b>ZINC ID:</b> a compound identifier used by the <a href="https://zinc15.docking.org/" target="_blank" style="color:#520049; text-decoration: underline;"><b>ZINC database</b></a>, one of the largest repositories for virtual screening of drug-like molecules.</p>
 <p class="dot-paragraph"><b>PubChem CID:</b> a unique identifier for substances in the <a href="https://pubchem.ncbi.nlm.nih.gov/" target="_blank" style="color:#520049; text-decoration: underline;"><b>PubChem database</b></a>.</p>
 <p class="dot-paragraph"><b><a href="https://commonchemistry.cas.org/" target="_blank" style="color:#520049; text-decoration: underline;"><b>CAS</b></a> number:</b> a global registry number for chemical substances. </p>